 }

-Production-grade debugging requires secure source map generation, accurate symbolication pipelines, and automated error tracking integration.
-Configure environment-specific source map strategies: eval-source-map for rapid local iteration, and hidden-source-map for staging and production.
-The mapping pipeline strips source maps from public delivery, uploading them securely to error tracking platforms (Sentry, Datadog) for runtime symbolication.
+Production-grade debugging requires secure source map generation, accurate symbolication pipelines, and automated error-tracking integration.
+Configure environment-specific source map strategies: eval-source-map for rapid local iteration (fastest rebuild, column-accurate), and hidden-source-map for staging and production (source maps generated but not referenced in the output asset, uploaded separately to Sentry or Datadog).
+The mapping pipeline strips source maps from public delivery, uploading them securely for runtime symbolication.

 module.exports = {